 For Alaska and the people living in the north, climate change isn’t a political debate, it is a reality.
 Record high temperatures, raging wildfires, melting permafrost and glaciers, and more have been happening for years now, and is more readily seen due to Arctic amplification.
 (Source: Smithsonianmag.com)

 Seward is a town of around 3000 and is a popular destination for cruise ships.
-The town is the southern terminus of the Alaska railroad that runs all the way up to Fairbanks as well as the original start of the famous Iditarod trail into Alaska’s interior, that is most commonly known for the famous dog sled race that is run along it each winter.
+The town is the southern terminus of the Alaska railroad that runs all the way up to Fairbanks as well as the original start of the famous Iditarod trail into Alaska’s interior, which is most commonly known for the famous dog sled race that is run along it each winter.
 It is also home to the Alaska Sea Life Center!

 Alaska Sealife Center